cozmobotics/CozmoSteering/README.md

 * Mimicks a control stick like on a remote controlled airplane
 * In the center of the canvas, you will see a little circle.
-* Click and drag this cirkle
+* Click and drag this circle
 * Dragging it up will send Cozmo forward,
 * dragging it down will send Cozmo backward,
 * dragging it to the right will make Cozmo turn right,